 That’s one of the reasons being a digital nomad is often more affordable than staying put.
 You’re ditching those ongoing home expenses along the way.
 Not to mention that you don’t have much room in your bag, so you won’t be shopping half as much as you did at home.
 Instead, you find yourself with a small manageable set of expenses all connected to the city you are living in at that moment.

 With all that in mind, my lifestyle is actually very affordable (except when I’m hanging out in Switzerland, but even that’s not as bad as you think).
-I generally try to spend less than $2,000 per month on living expenses (not including a few variable things like business expenses).
+I try to spend less than $2,500 per month on living expenses (not including a few variable things like business expenses).

 What’s your monthly budget?

-As I mentioned above, I try to keep my monthly living expenses under $2,000.
+I’ve recently raised my budget (mostly due to inflation of apartment prices in Europe), and now I try to keep my monthly living expenses under $2,500.
 The lowest I’ve spent in a month is about $1,200 and the highest was about $3,000 (while cycling across France).

 What does that monthly budget cover?
 Are you living in hostels?
 What kind of lifestyle do you sustain?

 I am a solidly middle-of-the-road traveler when it comes to budget.
 I’m too cranky, introverted, and particular to live in hostels or super-budget accommodations and while I do occasionally enjoy a luxury suite, I wouldn’t want to live in them full-time.
-Which means you’ll normally find me renting a comfortable, budget-friendly apartment in a local neighborhood via Airbnb for a month or two or three at a time.
+Which means you’ll normally find me renting a comfortable, budget-friendly apartment in a local neighborhood via a rental site like Flatio.com for a month or two or three at a time.